rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vuejs-uploader](https://github.com/charliekassel/vuejs-uploader) - A resumable multipart file uploader for HUGE file uploads.
 - [vue-filepond](https://github.com/pqina/vue-filepond) - A Vue.js component for FilePond - a file upload library that can upload anything you throw at it.
 - [v-uploader](https://github.com/TerryZ/v-uploader) - A Vue2 plugin to make files upload simple and easier, you can drag files or select file in dialog to upload
-- [vue-file-agent](https://github.com/safrazik/vue-file-agent) - Full featured drag & drop enabled Vue file upload component with previews and upload progress
+- [vue-file-agent](https://github.com/safrazik/vue-file-agent) - Full-featured drag & drop enabled Vue file upload component with previews and upload progress

 ### Context Menu